Alexandra Mitsotaki

-Alexandra Mitsotaki is a Greek activist and social entrepreneur.
+Alexandra Mitsotaki is a Greek social entrepreneur.
 She is cofounder and president of the World Human Forum.
 In 2019 she launched the Convergences Greece Forum.
 She founded ActionAid Hellas in 1998 and served as its chair until 2017.
 In this capacity, in 2014 she co-founded Greece's first microcredit institution, Action Finance Initiative (AFI).
 In 2009 she became president of the Greek Cultural Centre in Paris.

 Early life

 Mitsotaki was born in 1956 in Athens to Greece's future Prime Minister Konstantinos Mitsotakis and his wife Marika.
 Her adolescence was marked by her father's imprisonment in 1967 at the hands of the Greek military junta, and her family's subsequent house arrest until they managed to leave Greece in 1968.
 She subsequently lived in exile in Paris together with her parents and three siblings (Dora, Katerina and Kyriakos) until they were able to return to Greece in 1973.

 After finishing her German Abitur (secondary-school diploma) in Athens, Alexandra earned her master's degree in political science at the Institute of Political Studies ("Sciences Po") in Paris.
 She holds a postgraduate degree in development law from the University of Paris V.